mongodb/motor/doc/differences.rst

 The callback must be passed as a keyword argument, not a positional argument.

-To find multiple documents, Motor provides `MotorCursor.to_list`:
+To find multiple documents, Motor provides :meth:`~MotorCursor.to_list`:

 .. code-block:: python